Haumer/haumer/README.md

   only.
 Live at <a href="https://kriller.io">kriller.io</a>

   - 🏎️  <a href="https://github.com/Haumer/f1">f1</a> – Full-stack Rails app for
   F1 stats, Elo ratings, fantasy leagues, and race predictions.
+Live at <a href="https://f1elo.com">f1elo.com</a>

 ## ✉️ Contact